absmach/supermq/manager/README.md

-# Mainflux manager
+# Manager

-Mainflux manager provides an HTTP API for managing platform resources: users, devices, applications and channels.
-Through this API clients are able to do the following actions:
+Manager provides an HTTP API for managing platform resources: users, devices, applications and channels.
+Through this API clients are able to do the following
+actions:

 - register new accounts and obtain access tokens
 - provision new clients (i.e. devices & applications)